jan-bogaerts/mark/src/markdownCode.md

 - async runTransformer(fragment, transformer):
   - ask the transformer to render it's result (renderResult) (async)
 - debug: a property to indicate if the build service is currently in debug mode or not.
 Load the value from local storage upon creation.
 Save to local storage whenever the value is updated.
+- isBuilding: a property to indicate if one of the build functions is currently running or not.

 ### build-stack service